Got 5 minutes spare? How to focus your mind and get more in control

 Have you ever sat down and thought ‘why is this happening’ or more to the point, how can you change this?
 Guess what, lots of people haven’t and they haven’t committed to making the change.
 That’s not because it’s impossible, it’s because it involves some discipline.

-Well, when I say, ‘some discipline’ I actually mean taking just 5 minutes out of your day to think, re-focus, re-gain your flow and to feel in control of your journey.
+Well, when I say, ‘some discipline’ I actually mean taking just 5 minutes out of your day to reflect, recharge and refocus to regain your flow and feel in control of your journey.
 Or to use the ‘you can’t see the wood for the trees’ analogy, take 5 minutes to stop focusing on the trees, lift your head up to see the whole situation and remind yourself it’s a wood.

-2nd Minute Focus on breathing and clearing your mind away from the trees
+2nd Minute Focus – Concentrate on your breathing and clear your mind away from the trees

 Think of 3 words to describe how your ‘wood’ makes you feel; both on your journey and on completion.